satyrius/mtgforge/README.md

 We use Wizards' official product page to get all valueable product releases (aka card sets).
 Additionally `-a` (`--fetch-acronyms`) option can be used to parse *magiccards.info* for pretty acronyms.

     ./manage.py fetch_sets -d

+### Cards

+Another major command `fetch_cards` loads cards details you want.
+It's output depends on verbose mode `-v` (`--verbosity`): 1 is mimimal output, 2 shows card details, 3 show card details with oracle rulings.
+Without argumetds it fetches cards for all sets that database has.
+To limit grabber for particular sets `-s` (`--set`) option may be used or argument to filter multiple sets.

+    ./manage.py fetch_cards --set=isd
+    ./manage.py fetch_cards isd dka avr

+It is possible to update single cards, not whole set.
+You have to specify card set filter in this case.

+    ./manage.py fetch_cards -s avr 'Avacyn, Angel of Hope' 'Sigarda, Host of Herons'